parallelUQ/PUQ/README.rst

 Examples
 ~~~~~~~~

-We provide examples in the `examples </examples>`_
+We provide all the examples presented in the paper in the `examples </examples>`_.

-directory to illustrate the basic usage of PUQ.
+Instructions for running the illustrative examples:

+To replicate Figures~1--3, respectively:

+1) Go to the examples/ directory.

+2) Execute the followings from the command line:

+    python Figure1_2.py
+    python Figure3.py

+Running each script should not take more than 60 sec.
+See the figures (png files) saved under examples/ directory.